-Adults Achieving a College Education (AACE) is an accelerated developmental track and college/career pathways program for students in Rio Salado's College Bridge Pathways.
-Based on the Maricopa ACE cohort model, the Adult ACE Program offers students the opportunity to simultaneously attend in-person, hybrid, or online college classes while completing their GEDs.
-In many cases, college classes are offered at the same location as the GED classes; students attend these classes two evenings or one evening and a Saturday morning each week.
+Adults Achieving a College Education (AACE) is an accelerated developmental track and college/ career pathways program for students in Rio Salado's College Bridge Pathways.
+Based on the Maricopa ACE cohort model, the Adult ACE Program offers students the opportunity to simultaneously attend in-person, hybrid, or online college classes while completing their High School Equivalency (HSE) classes.
+In many cases, college classes are offered at the same location as the HSE classes.
+Students attend these classes two evenings or one evening and a Saturday morning each week.

-Benefits of the program include scholarships, assistance with books and financial aid, and wrap-around support services such as customized advisement, tutoring, and counseling.
+Benefits of the program include scholarships, assistance with books and financial aid, and wraparound support services such as customized advisement, tutoring, and counseling.
 Students in the program also improve their computer technology skills and learn how to be effective online learners.